tanvirastogi08/accessibility-tool/README.md

 4. After entering all the required details submit the form.

-4. When the accessibility report is generated for the current path it will be visible to your browser, you can simply go back to the home page -> enter new Path -> hit submit button to generate the report of new page.
+4. When the accessibility report is generated for the current path it will be visible in your browser

+5. To validate the next component path you can simply go back to the home page -> enter new Path -> hit submit button.
+It will generate the report of your new component path.